th2-net/th2-codec-generic/README.md

 _Do not specify default parameters if you don't want to override them_ (just because it doesn't make any sense to duplicate the configuration).

 # Changes

+### 4.2.3

++ Update codec-sailfish: `4.2.2`
+  + Fix for error in case the sailfish lib has more than one codec implementation

 ### 4.2.2
 + Updated codec-sailfish: `4.2.1`